skoppe/private-dub/README.md

 # Run a registry yourself

-Just point it to your VCS, put a `dub.json`/`dub.sdl` in a repository and tag a commit.
+Just point it to your VCS.
 No need to publish anything.
 Projects and versions are discovered automatically.

 Tell dub about your registry and be happy ever after. `dub build --registry=https://gitlab.example.com`.